-PT 866 Critical Inquiry (2)
+PT 544 Introduction to Critical Inquiry (3)

 This course introduces the critical inquiry process relevant to basic and clinical research.
 Students will learn the basic language, logic and methods of research, as they relate to Physical Therapy.
 Specifically the course will provide the student with a basic understanding of evidence-based practice, research ethics and research design.
 This course will begin the process to enable the student to become an informed consumer of research literature.
-Online discussions will enhance the student's critical inquiry process.